betagouv/doc.incubateur.net-communaute/qualité-logicielle/le-produit-s-appuie-sur-une-architecture-cloud.md

 L’hébergement doit se faire exclusivement sur une architecture Cloud :

-- « Infrastructure as a Service » (laaS)
+- « Infrastructure as a Service » (IaaS)
 - « Platform as a Service » (PaaS)
 - « Software as a Service » (SaaS)